-A Joint Technical File that incorporates both the LUL and national network requirements will then be provided to the Office of Rail and Road for network rail and London Underground who retain final approval for acceptance to their own network.
+A Joint Technical File that incorporates both the LUL and national network requirements will then be provided to the Office of Rail and Road.

 A key factor keeping the project on schedule has been the close collaboration of all parties throughout the design stage and the approvals preparation.
 For example, the clause by clause engineering submissions provided by Ricardo against LUL standards are aligned to National Rail standards to ensure that the evidence compiled for the national route acceptance would also be suitable for acceptance by the LUL discipline engineers.